Computation of Reimbursement

 7 CFR 226.11(c)(5) explains the methods available to a state agency to compute reimbursement.

-The number of participants in each income eligibility category is determined by two things:
+The number of participants in each income eligibility category is determined by the Participant Claim Roster Method.

 Claim Distribution for Sites Other than Family Child Care Homes